psidnell/ofexport2/DOCUMENTATION.md

 #### Solving Problems

 - Add filters one at time until you get the required output.
+- Start simple.
-- Use **-f debug** to use the debug format that lists all attributes of an items.
+- Use **-f debug** to use the debug format that lists all attributes of an items to help understand why an expression might not be working.

 #### Modifying Node Values